Today's Bible Reading: Colossians 1

 Once you were alienated from God and were enemies in your minds because of your evil behavior.
 But now he has reconciled you by Christ's physical body through death to present you holy in his sight, without blemish and free from accusation-if you continue in your faith, established and firm, and do not move from the hope held out in the gospel.
 This is the gospel that you heard and that has been proclaimed to every creature under heaven, and of which I, Paul, have become a servant.
-(Colossians 1:15-23)
+(Colossians 1:15-23 NIV)

 Reflecting and Thinking

 When have you observed human beings wanting or trying to connect with God on their own terms or by their own efforts?
 Try to put into your own words the significance of Paul's affirmation about Jesus.
-Paul described the reconnection with God in terms of persevering (continuing) in faith, being established and firm, and hope.
+Paul described the reconnection with God in terms of persevering (continuing) in faith, being established and firm, and being hopeful.
 What would you say to someone who says they want to reconnect with God but does not seem serious enough to continue faithfully?

 Heavenly Father, we are overwhelmed at times by our separation from you, by the distance we experience as we see the influence of this world in our lives.
 Today we praise you and give you thanks for Jesus as the one who reveals you and makes you known to us.
 We are grateful for his powerful work and words in creation, in holding things together, in leading the church, and in providing redemption and reconciliation so that broken relationships can be healed.
 May we be faithful servants, and faithful proclaimers of the good news, In Jesus' name, Amen.